ecomni/m2-webp/README.md

 This module contains a package of composer patches for the Magento admin, to allow uploading and working with webp images.

 It can also automatically update jpg/png images, by converting them and updating their references in the database.
+Anytime you use a jpg/png again, the cron will simply process it again.
+No worries or hassles for your content team!

 This module is inspired on the [WebP2](https://github.com/yireo/Yireo_Webp2) module from [Yireo](https://www.yireo.nl/).